KnightTheCoder/Linux-Distro-Post-Install-Scripts/docs/README.md

 ## 🌐 Firefox policy

-A firefox policy is included for increased privacy.
+3 firefox policy templates are included for increased privacy.

 > [!NOTE]
 > Can be found at `config/firefox/policies.json` <br />